National Legal Hotline

 Representing Yourself in Parenting Matters

-It is common in the Family Court and in the Federal Circuit Court for parties to represent themselves for all or part of the proceedings.
+It is common in the Federal Circuit and Family Court of Australia (FCFCA) for parties to represent themselves for all or part of the proceedings.
 This may be because they cannot afford a lawyer and do not qualify for legal aid.
 It may also be because they want to save money and think they do not need a lawyer as they can manage the proceedings themselves.
 If you are considering representing yourself in a family law matter, here are some things to keep in mind.

 Try to resolve the matter out of court